AnalogJ/capsulecd/README.md

 - Did you remember to tag your source when the new version was created (making it easy to determine what's changed between versions?)
 - Did you update your changelog?

 CapsuleCD handles all of that (and more!) for you.
-It pretty much guarantees that your library will have consitent and correct releases every time.
+It pretty much guarantees that your library will have proper and consistent releases every time.
-CapsuleCD is simple and fully tested, unlike the release scripts you've manually cobbled together for each library.
+CapsuleCD is well structured and fully tested, unlike the release scripts you've manually cobbled together for each library.
+It can be customized as needed without rewriting from scratch.
+The best part is that CapsuleCD uses CapsuleCD to automate its releases.
+We dogfood it so we're the first ones to find any issues with a new release.

 ## How do I start?
 You can use CapsuleCD to automate creating a new release from a pull request __or__ from the latest code on your default branch.